 How to store and organize your inventory

+Once you’ve got your inventory, you need to organize it so you can sell it without wasting hours on extra admin tasks.
 Here are a few pointers that will help you organize, store and ship your inventory to make your life easier, and keep your customers happy.

 1. Organizing your boutique’s inventory